wdsheng999/gre_preparation/math/exercises/hard.md

 ans: C
 answer must be integer, so

-132.
+TODO：自然数的默认条件

-Quantity A:The number of prime numbers divisible by 13 Quantity B:The number of prime numbers divisible by 2 A.Quantity A is greater.
+132. Quantity A:The number of prime numbers divisible by 13 Quantity B:The number of prime numbers divisible by 2 A.Quantity A is greater.
 B.Quantity B is greater.